espressif/esp-idf/examples/peripherals/i2s/i2s_codec/i2s_es8311/README.md

 This example is based on [es8311 component](https://components.espressif.com/component/espressif/es8311)

-The component can be installed by esp component manager.
-Since this example already installed it, no need to re-installed it again, but if you want to install this component in your own project, you can input the following command:
+The component can be installed by [IDF Component Manager](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-component-manager.html).
+This example already includes it.
+If you want to install [es8311 component](https://components.espressif.com/components/espressif/es8311) separately in your project, you can input the following command:
 ```
-idf.py add-dependency espressif/es8311^1.0.0
+idf.py add-dependency "espressif/es8311^1.0.0"
 ```

 If the dependency is added, you can check `idf_component.yml` for more detail.
-When building this example or other projects with managed components, the component manager will search for the required components online and download them into the `managed_componets` folder.
+When building this example or other projects with managed components, the component manager will search for the required components online and download them into the `managed_components` folder.

 ### Configure the Project